obruchez/olivier-bruchez-name/data/markdown/technicalthingstoremember.md

 * use Mac OS Preview

-## Make SqueezeBox Server list multi-disc compilations correctly
+## Make Logitech Media Server list multi-disc compilations correctly

 A multi-disc compilation would be an album with several discs and different artists per track.
 The goal is to have it listed under each artist under "Artists", as well as a single entry under "Albums".